.a.yaml files

 version | the version of the analysis. should make use of semantic versioning. |

-jas | the jamovi analysis spec . should be ‘1.0’. must be wrapped in quotes to prevent it being interpretted as a number. |
+jas | the jamovi analysis spec . should be ‘1.0’. must be

 menuGroup | the name of the top level menu where the analysis should appear. |